iadvize/documentation/Documentation.md

 The iAdvize Developer Platform allows developers to build apps and use our public APIs.
 Do you want to develop an app?
 We are providing you with documentation and a private testing environment.
-(The Developer Platform will be available in private beta from November, 2017.)

 ## Why to build apps to iAdvize?